Ladan and Laleh Bijani: Biography

-They were born in Firuzabad, a city in southwest Iran, to Dadollah Bijani and Maryam Safari, members of a farming family from the nearby Lohrasb village.
-The Bijani sisters were lost in a hospital in 1979 after the doctors responsible for them had to suddenly leave for the United States during the revolution in Iran.
-The Bijanis' parents did not find the sisters again until several years later in the city of Karaj near Tehran, where Alireza Safaian had adopted them.
-While in his custody, Safaian attempted to protect them by sequestering them from the world as best as he could.
-In 1996, after years of searching, the girls' biological parents finally tracked them down and made contact.
+Laden and Laleh Bijani were born in Firuzabad, a city in southwest Iran, to Dadollah Bijani and Maryam Safari, members of a farming family from the nearby Lohrasb village.
+The Bijani twins were lost in a hospital in 1979 after the doctors responsible for them had to suddenly leave for the United States during the revolution in Iran.
+The Bijanis' parents did not find the twins again until several years later in the city of Karaj near Tehran, where Alireza Safaian had adopted them.
+While in his custody, Safaian attempted to protect the twins by sequestering them from the world as best as he could.
+In 1996, after years of searching, the twins' biological parents finally tracked them down and made contact.
 In their early twenties, the twins lived on their own in an apartment while attending law school.

 Ladan wanted to be a lawyer, while Laleh wished to become a journalist; in the end, they settled on Ladan's choice.
 They studied law for four years at Tehran University.
 Most other personal decisions also had to meet each other's approval.
-For these and other reasons, they had wanted to be separated since they were children.
+For these and other reasons, the twins had wanted to be separated since they were children.
 Laleh hoped that she could then move to Tehran, the capital city of Iran, to study journalism, while Ladan wanted to continue with graduate studies in law and then move to Shiraz.

-In addition, the sisters had different hobbies.
+In addition, the twins had different hobbies.
 While Laleh liked to, among other things, play computer games, Ladan preferred computer programming.
 Ladan also described Laleh as more introverted and herself as quite talkative.

 Separation

-In 1996, they travelled to Germany, trying to convince doctors there to separate them; the German doctors however declined to operate, saying that the risk of separation surgery would be too high for both of them.
+In 1996, the Bijani twins travelled to Germany, trying to convince doctors there to separate them.
+However, the German doctors declined to operate, saying that the risk of separation surgery would be too high for both of them.

-In November 2002, after meeting Keith Goh, the Bijani sisters travelled to Singapore to undergo the controversial operation.
-Even though they were warned by the doctors that the surgery to separate them would still be very risky, the sisters were very determined.
+In November 2002, after meeting Keith Goh, the Bijani twins travelled to Singapore to undergo the separation.
+Although they were warned by the doctors that the surgery to separate them would still be very risky, the twins were very determined.
 Their decision to proceed with the operation led to considerable international media interest.